lambdaclass/cairo-vm/examples/wasm-demo-cairo1/README.md

 To compile and run the example you need:

-- a Cairo 0 compiler
+- an either Cairo 1 or Cairo 2 compiler
 - the _wasm-pack_ crate
 - some HTTP server (for example: the `live-server` npm module)